-On May 15, 2023, the general meeting of the shareholders of the Company, after having received the approval of the Balance Sheet Committee, the Remuneration Committee, the Audit Committee and the Board of Directors of the Company on March 26, 2023 and March 27, 2023, respectively, approved a lease agreement between the Company and Sky City Office Center for Sky City Office Center for Hi-Tech Industries Ltd. (hereinafter: "Sky City"), a company controlled by Mr. Haim Shani (active Chairman of the Board of Directors of the Company and the joint controlling shareholder thereof together with the FIMI Fund) and his wife, Mrs. Bareket Shani (a Director of the Company) for a period of three years from the date of the approval of the meeting, and this is in connection with the rental of 1,022 square meters in Unitronics House as well as 30 parking spaces (which the company rented from Sky City prior to the aforesaid approval of the general meeting, after having received the approvals required by law).
-In accordance with the approved agreement, the Company will be entitled to reduce the rented area or re-increase the area up to a total of 1,600 square meters (provided that the total of 1,022 square meters, the area rented in the current agreement, is not reduced), and to increase the number of parking spaces available for rent up to 60 spaces and to rereduce the number (provided that the number is not less than 30 parking spaces, the number thereof in the previous agreement) without the amendment of the price per square meter/parking space or any other term of the rental, whereby the reduction or reincrease will only be performed at the discretion of the management in accordance with the requirements of the Company.
-The monthly rental fees are NIS 75 per square meter and a total of approximately NIS 96 thousand per month, linked to the consumer price index of June 2009, and in total as of December 31, 2023, approximately NIS 160 thousand per month, including parking spaces, management fees and linkage differences in accordance with the aforesaid index.
-For details of the reasons of the Remuneration Committee and the Board of Directors of the Company approving the extension of the aforesaid transaction, as well as for additional details of the leasehold and the rental agreement, see section 4.8.3 of Chapter D of this Periodic Report above, as well as the Immediate Report of the Company dated April 4, 2023 on the convening of an annual and special general meeting of the shareholders of the Company, the agenda of which included, among other things, the approval of the amended rental agreement in connection with the rental, subject of this section, reference number 2023-01-038949, which is incorporated herein by way of reference.
+On May 15, 2023, the general meeting of the shareholders of the Company, after having received the approval of the Balance Sheet Committee, the Remuneration Committee, the Audit Committee and the Board of Directors of the Company on March 26, 2023 and March 27, 2023, respectively, approved a lease agreement between the Company and the Lessor for a period of three years from the date of the approval of the meeting, and this is in connection with the rental of 1,022 square meters in Unitronics House as well as 30 parking spaces (which the company rented from Sky City prior to the aforesaid approval of the general meeting, after having received the approvals required by law).
+In accordance with the approved agreement, the Company will be entitled to reduce the rented area or re-increase the area up to a total of 1,600 square meters (provided that the total of 1,022 square meters, the area rented in the current agreement, is not reduced), and to increase the number of parking spaces available for rent up to 60 spaces and to re-reduce the number (provided that the number is not less than 30 parking spaces, the number thereof in the previous agreement) without the amendment of the price per square meter/parking space or any other term of the rental, whereby the reduction or re-increase will only be performed at the discretion of the management in accordance with the requirements of the Company.
+The monthly rental fees are NIS 75 per square meter and a total of approximately NIS 96 thousand per month, linked to the consumer price index of June 2009.
+The total cost of the rental paid to Sky City for rental fees, parking spaces, management fees and linkage differences in accordance with the aforesaid index as of December 31, 2024, is NIS 147 thousand per month.
+For additional details of the leasehold and the rental agreement, see section 4.7.7.2 of Chapter D of this Periodic Report above, as well as the Immediate Report of the Company dated April 4, 2023 on the convening of an annual and special general meeting of the shareholders of the Company, reference number 2023-01-038949, which is incorporated herein by way of reference.